-Srda Vasiljevic is a theatre director living and working in New York City.
-Born in Sarajevo, Bosnia a few months before the Bosnian War broke out, Srda spent his childhood living in refugee camps across Europe before moving to the bustling Midwestern metropolis of Des Moines, Iowa, and later on, New York City.
+Srđa Vasiljević is a Bosnian-American director living and working in New York City.
+Born in Sarajevo, Srđa fled Bosnia as a refugee before moving to Des Moines, Iowa, and later on, New York City.

 Srđa’s directorial work includes theatrical productions, experiential events, concerts, music videos and more.
 His bold style draws inspiration from youth culturee and focuses on queer and third-culture themes.
 He is the resident director of Theatre for One, the one-of-a-kind one-on-one theatrical experience, with his work being described as "creating an exhilarating sense of aliveness" by The Guardian.
 Recent projects include gay-party-play, When I Started Dating Men, the award-winning new folk musical, Dust Can’t Kill Me, the outlandish concert experience, LatinXoxo, at Joe's Pub and the world premiere of the all-Black Drag Spectacular, NUBIA, starring Bebe Zahara Benet, Bob The Drag Queen, Shea Couleé, Peppermint and Monique Heart.
 Upcoming projects include the generative storytelling experience, We Are Pilgrims, Anderson John Heinz's drug-fueled horror-play, The House of Baby Allen, and Joe Castle Baker's coming-out fantasia, Me Alone With No Friends.
 Srđa was recently profiled as a featured artist for POND-Mag and named "Who’s Next" by NEXT Magazine